This article will detail the application process for a Morocco visa, including visa fees, types, requirements, and other frequently asked questions.

 A visa for Morocco is valid for a maximum of 90 days and can be issued for a single entry or multiple entries.

 Both the Morocco Tourist Visa as well as a long-term visa have the same validity, but the latter allows the holder to apply for a Residence Card after they enter Morocco, while the tourist visa does not.
 If you do not extend your stay and get a Residence Card, then you have to leave after three months, even if you have a long-term visa.

 If you have a Morocco Tourist Visa which you would like to extend beyond 90 days, you must request a Visa Extension at the nearest Police Precinct in Morocco.

-How to apply for a Morocco Visa in India?
+Applying for a Morocco Visa in India

 In order to apply for a Morocco visa from India, you have to visit a Morocco Visa Application and Information Center (MVAIC), which operates under the Cox & Kings Global Services (CKGS).
 The Morocco embassy in India has outsourced visa submissions to CKGS.

 There are MVAIC centers in New Delhi, Mumbai, Kolkata, Chennai, Ahmedabad, Pune, Goa, Cochin, Hyderabad, and Bangalore.

 If you need more information, you can contact the Morocco Embassy in New Dehli or the Moroccan Honorary Consulate in Mumbai.

 Applying for a Morocco Visa From the UK

 If you are a UK national living in the UK, then you do not need a visa to enter Morocco.